urbit/urbit.org/content/grants/port-maintenance.md

 - Designing and implementing future features from this list

-- thinking and researching new feature ideas
+- Thinking and researching new feature ideas

 ## Requirements